PD SAI

 MISSION:

-The Common Sensor Payload (CSP) is an Electro-optic/Infrared/Laser Designator (EO/IR/LD) sensor that provides reconnaissance, surveillance, target acquisition (RSTA), and intelligence gathering capabilities to the MQ-1C Gray Eagle Unmanned Aircraft System (UAS) in support of battlefield commanders.
+The CSP is an electro-optic/infrared/laser designator (EO/IR/LD) sensor that provides reconnaissance, surveillance, target acquisition (RSTA), and intelligence gathering capabilities to the MQ-1C Gray Eagle uncrewed aircraft system (UAS) in support of battlefield commanders.

 DESCRIPTION:

-• The CSP provides near real-time imagery for detection and classification of targets/threats for battlefield commanders with a day/night imaging sensor and laser designation, pointing, target marking, and spot tracking for Aerial Intelligence (AI)
+• The CSP provides near real-time imagery for detection and classification of targets/threats for battlefield commanders with a day/night imaging sensor and laser designation, pointing, target marking, and spot tracking for aerial intelligence.

-• The CSP is currently undergoing a system upgrade to add Target Location Accuracy (TLA) capabilities which will provide automated Target Coordinate Mensuration done in seconds versus minutes to allow for near-real time engagements with coordinate seeking weapons
+• The upgraded CSP version 3 (v3) is currently in production with the new Target Location Accuracy (TLA) capabilities, which will provide automated target coordinate mensuration done in seconds versus minutes to allow for near-real time engagements with coordinate seeking weapons.

 SYSTEM INTERDEPENDENCIES:

-• The CSP mounts on the MQ-1C Gray Eagle and is required for the Gray Eagle to execute its mission in support of battlefield commanders
+• The CSP mounts onto the MQ-1C Gray Eagle and is required for the Gray Eagle to execute its mission in support of battlefield commanders

 PROGRAM STATUS: